zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

     http://localhost:8080/v2

 The API Gateway routes REST API requests from the gateway URL `https://gateway:port/api/v2/petstore` to the service `http://localhost:8080/v2`.

-Access the service in the API Gateway through the gateway URL.
+This method provides access to the service in the API Gateway through the gateway URL.

 **Note:** This method enables you to access the service through a stable URL and move the service to another machine without changing the gateway URL.
 Accessing a service through the API Gateway also enables you to have multiple instances of the service running on different machines to achieve high-availability.